Business Intelligence Degrees Online

 Associate Degree in Business Intelligence

 Associate degrees in business intelligence or data analytics usually take 2 years to complete as a full-time student.
-Typical admission requirements for a BI associate degree are a high-school diploma or passing grade on the GED.
+Typical admission requirements for a BI associate degree are a high-school diploma or a passing grade on the GED.

 The average net price (after financial aid has been applied) for an associate degree in business intelligence is $8,147, according to the National Center for Education Statistics.